markwk/jekyll-serif-theme/index.md

 show_call_box: true
 ---

-# Reflective Quantified Self
+# Empowering a Reflective Quantified Self

-Reflect and Know Thyself with Your Data
+Reflect.
+Know Thyself.
+Grow.
+Powered by Your Self and AI.